 If you are a PERS member receiving a monthly pension benefit, you will soon see an increase in your benefit payments due to the annual cost-of-living adjustment (COLA).

 This year’s COLA will go into effect July 1, 2022, and will be included in members’ August 1, 2022,

 These adjustments are based on a regional Consumer Price Index (CPI) set by the U.S. Bureau of Labor Statistics for the prior year.
 The adjustments are limited to a maximum of 2% each year.
 PERS uses the West Region CPI, which was 4.52% for 2021.

 If you retired before October 1, 2013, you will receive the maximum COLA of 2%.

 If you earned service credit before and after October 1, 2013, your COLA will be calculated like this:

 - 2% on service credit earned up to October 1, 2013, except for some OPSRP members*.

 - 1.25% on service credit earned after that date.
 And if your annual benefit is more than $60,000, you will receive 0.15% COLA on benefits exceeding that amount.

-- If you are an OPSRP member (hired after August 28, 2003) and your effective retirement date was on or after August 1, 2020, your COLA will be prorated based on the number of months for which you received a benefit before July 1, 2021.
+*If you are an OPSRP member (hired after August 28, 2003) and your effective retirement date was on or after August 1, 2021, your COLA on service credit earned up to October 1, 2013, will not be 2%.
+It will be prorated based on the number of months for which you are due a benefit payment through July 1, 2022.